dmbarbour/glas/docs/GlasProg.md

 Accelerators support 'performance primitives' without introducing semantic primitives.
 If we build upon a minimalist set of semantic primitives, we'll be relying on accelerators for arithmetic, large lists, and many other use cases.

-### Logging

-        (%an (%an.log Chan MsgSel) Operation)

-We express logging 'over' an Operation.
-This allows for continuous logging, animations when rendering the log, as Operation is evaluated.
-For example, we might evaluate log messages upon entry and exit to Operation, and also upon '%yield' and resume, perhaps upon '%fail' when it aborts a coroutine step.
-Instead of a stream of messages, we might render logging as a 'tree' of animated messages.
-Of course, we can always use a no-op Operation for conventional logging.

-Log messages are expressed as a conditional message selector, same as %cond or %loop.
-Thus, logging may fail to generate a message.
-In case of non-deterministic choice, a runtime may attempt to generate all possible messages.
-Regardless, the operation is aborted after extraction of the message.

-MsgSel will receive an environment from the runtime.
-This provides access to arbitrary per-channel configuration options, perhaps querying the configuration.
-Additionally, MsgSel receives some methods to query abstract source metadata (from %src.\*), supporting more precise debug messages.

-in a 'method' environment, e.g. implicitly adding a "^" prefix to access host registers and methods.
-This enables unambiguous use of a "$" prefix for parameters from the caller.
-In context, the 'caller' is the runtime, and parameters may include per-channel configuration of verbosity, output format(s), and other integration features.

-### Assertions

-        (%an (%an.reject Chan MsgSel) Operation)

-Conventionally assertions are 'positive' in nature, i.e. `"assert Condition ErrorMsg"` means something similar to `"if (not Condition) { print ErrorMsg; exit(); }"`; the Condition must hold.
-However, this structure forces us to either use a sequence of assertions for fine-grained error messages, or to recompute conditions as part of evaluating an ErrorMsg.
-To fully leverage the MsgSel structure, I propose a negative 'reject' condition, allowing for each disjunction to have its own ErrorMsg, e.g. `"reject { Cond1 -> ErrorMsg1 | Cond2 -> ErrorMsg2" }`.

-Assertions are structurally similar to logging.
-It is feasible to implement assertions in terms of arranging a program to halt after logging messages above a specific severity.
-However, use of '%an.log' sacrifices clarity of intention, the connotation that some conditions should hold as preconditions, postconditions, or invariants.
-Thus, I propose a dedicated '%an.reject' constructor for assertions.

-As with logging, users may configure ad hoc, per-channel parameters for MsgSel.
-This would offer more flexible control over assertions than enabling or disabling the full channel, e.g. we could feasibly select between 'precise' and 'fast' assertions, subject to partial evaluation.

-### Profiling

-        (%an (%an.profile Chan) Operation)

-For performance analysis, we can ask the runtime to maintain some extra metadata, e.g. for number of entries and exits and yields, time spent and relative amount of rework (due to '%fail' after '%yield'), and so on.

 ### Tracing